UPDATE: The Burundi Legal System and Research

 Treaties other than those specifically domesticated by the constitution require ratification and domestication.
 The ratification power of the executive is further limited with respect to treaties that have the effect of engaging state resources, in which case, a specific legislation is required.

 Burundi’s reporting record has been far from satisfactory.
 A few examples will demonstrate this assertion.
-In July 2005, Burundi submitted its initial report under the Convention Against Torture, ten years later than it was expected; its initial report under CEDAW submitted on 1st June 2000 was seven years late; and its initial report on the Convention on the Rights of the Child submitted on 19th March 1998 was six years late.
+In July 2005, Burundi submitted its initial report under the Convention Against Torture, ten years later than it was expected; its initial report under CEDAW submitted on 1st June 2000 was seven years late; its initial report on the Convention on the Rights of the Child submitted on 19th March 1998 was six years late while its initial report on the International Covenant on Economic, Social and Cultural right, which was due in 1992, has been submitted 21 years later, on 16 January 2013.
 However, reporting under the International Covenant on Civil and Political Rights has been fairly timely and the International Convention for the Elimination of Racial Discrimination, quite regular.

 State implementation of Concluding Observations of treaty bodies has not been systematically pursued.
 While there is evidence that some of the recommendations have been partially implemented, it is also obvious that some recommendations have not been taken seriously by Burundi.
 This differential approach to implementation reveals a disconnection between the political commitments made by the state and the policy imperatives being pursued.
 For instance, it can be said that recommendations relating to women have been taken a little more seriously, while that relating to indigenous communities, particularly the Batwa, and remain in abeyance.
 The CERD’s concluding observation recommended thus: